syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 # Selection in .NET MAUI Chart (SfCartesianChart)

-Cartesian chart supports selection that allows to select or highlight a segment in the chart by using `ChartSelectionBehavior`.
+Cartesian chart supports selection that allows to select or highlight a segment in the chart by using [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html).

 ## Enable Selection

-To enable the selection in chart, create an instance of `ChartSelectionBehavior` and add it to the `ChartBehaviors` collection of `SfCartesianChart`.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html) and add it to the [ChartBehaviors](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_ChartBehaviors) collection of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
 And also need to set the `SelectionBrush` property to highlight the segment in the chart.

 {% tabs %}